dalesgit/logseq-sd/pages/SD-training-Feb-5.md

 	- Shea had a problem with a musician who asked, "Do you not believe in hell?"
 She glad for awareness of faith styles comes up in various settings, not just SD.
 	- Cherrie: a teacher who described **orthodoxy** as being like a ball field.
 Balls can be hit far, short, right field, left field.
 It's about setting where the hit becomes a foul.
 	- Craig: in some cases the style works for the individual but not for those around her.
 	- LS: maybe they are not even remorseful.
-Ask "what would be
+Ask "what would be your desire for things?"
+	- Shea: What works for a person in some settings but not in other settings.